 "That's him," I said aloud.
 Then, still staring back at the suspect, I silently mouthed the words "son of a bitch," in an exaggerated manner so he couldn't miss my message.
 His expression didn't change.

 The policeman took both our statements in more detail.
 He told us the man had just been released from prison.
 "You were smart to take your stand where you did," the officer says, "you did just the right thing."

 Several months later when his jury trial came up, I testified to what happened that day, and the man, who was a career criminal was sent back to prison.

 I've thought a lot about the incident and several things about my reactions surprised me.
 I have never thought of myself as good at thinking on my feet.
 I generally need time to mull over my options, and it seems odd to me that I did not freeze in fear.
 That would have been my guess before the attempted hijacking.

 What I did was immediately recall a television program and the advice given for such a situation.
 And I simply did it, believing that was my best chance of surviving.
 The strength of my scream also surprised me; I'm usually a quiet person, but I screamed LOUD; I didn't stop until the man was gone.
 I was also surprised that the incident left no emotional residue.
 By the time I had identified the suspect a few minutes later, the shaking had stopped and I slept fine that night.
-I was not nervous the next time I went to the same office downtown, and have not been fearful since.
+I was not nervous the next time I went to the same business downtown, and have not been fearful since.
 I haven't started looking over my shoulder expecting trouble.
 Nothing.